 Anaphylaxis symptoms include:

-If you have a severe allergy and experience these signs of anaphylaxis, you should use your adrenaline auto-injector immediately and call 999.
+Any one of these means you should use your adrenaline auto-injector and call 999.

 Anaphylaxis is caused by the body’s immune system overreacting to an allergic trigger.

 If you have a serious allergy, you should try to avoid any identified triggers.
 Always read labels of medicines and if foods are a trigger, carefully read ingredients and make your allergies known to waiting staff when ordering food out.
 If insect stings trigger a reaction, wear insect repellant and don’t walk around barefoot.

 Make sure you always carry two adrenaline auto-injectors (anaphylaxis treatment) with you at all times and make sure you know when and how to use them.
 Instruct someone you’re with on how to use them in case of an allergic reaction.